 Xiaodan's awards include the Juilliard Honor Strings Competition, Juilliard Concerto Competition, the ASCAP Foundation Ira Gershwin award, Lincoln Center Chamber Music Society Young Artists Award, first prize Great Neck Young Artist Award in both Solo and Chamber Music categories, and second prize at Corpus Christi Young Artists Competition.
 She was a recipient of a fine cello on loan from the Colburn Foundation and a scholarship recipient of the Richard and Mika Hadar Foundation.

 Helen won the audition with the LA Opera in 2010 while serving as tenured Principal Cellist of the Tucson Symphony Orchestra.
-She is currently an active freelance musician for the TV and Motion Pictures industry in Los Angeles.
+She is currently an active freelance musician for the television and motion pictures industry in Los Angeles.
 She established her stage name as "Helen Z. Altenbach" in 2016 due to frequent mispronunciation of her birth name.
 She lives in Los Angeles with her Swiss-born husband and shelter-rescued cats.

 * credited as Xiao-Dan Zheng, with pianist Clara Yang.
 Released by Albany Records